PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 sequential validation report `2 passed, 1 xfailed` and `532 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+The latest checkpoint implements that terminal QKV/activation-bridge owner.
+It forwards the exact shared `ModelIRPassContext` and unchanged layout-Transpose option through both existing child composites in their original order.
+Their complete two-result and three-result tuples are returned without copying, flattening, or normalization, preserving both raw identities and all nested result schemas.

+The lowerer replaces only the two observation-only locals with one outer result.
+Pre-terminal affine/Slice/SPP and terminal layout/shape remain the immediate outer boundaries, while specialized child owners, raw wrappers, callbacks, independent routes, guards, and graph behavior remain intact.
+Runtime identity coverage, 535 affected tests, and all standard sequential gates pass: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+Public
+behavior, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged; the unconsumed lowerer assignment inventory decreases from 60 to 59.